TonySilva7/TonySilva7/README.md

 I'm a student {backend, frontend and mobile} developer.

 - 👋 Hi, I'm Tony
-- 👀 I'm interested in front and back end development
+- 👀 I'm interested in web frontend, mobile frontend and backend development
-- 🎓 I am already graduated in another area, and I decided to change careers
+- 🎓 I have a degree in Systems Analysis and Development.
+Currently finishing an MBA in Software Engineering from the UTFPR - Universidade Tecnológica Federal do Paraná.
-- 🌱 Currently I'm majoring in Systems Development Analysis
+- 💻 I work with a senior developer at Arpia Tecnologia.
 - 💞️ I seek to grow in my area to transform people's lives through technology.
 - 📫 You can find out more about me on my 💻[Website](https://tony-cv.netlify.app).